P-furtado/cisco-collapsed-core-snmp-dns-docker/README.md

 ---

 > ⚠️ **Security Note:** All usernames, passwords, and enable secrets have been removed from this document.
-Never commit credentials to a public repository.

 ---